 With the rapid digitalisation of our economies, technology has long begun to disrupt the finance industry and even conservative ones like the law industry.
 So it wasn’t surprising that the art industry was not spared from this “ordeal”.
 After all, this is in line with the theory of “creative destruction” coined by economist Joseph Schumpeter.
 As new industries rise, old industries die.

 How are NFTs bringing about tangible benefits for artists?
-Well firstly, Crypto art is democratic. it can be bought by people regardless of religion, race, and creed because computer algorithms can’t discriminate against people.
+Well firstly, crypto art is democratic in that it can be bought by anyone, regardless of religion, race, and creed because computer algorithms can’t discriminate against people.
 The blockchain acts as a third-party intermediary, it’s not controlled by art dealers nor censorship.
 Artists have the freedom to express their political standing and their thoughts on contentious issues.

 Second, NFTs are transforming the industry and the job as an artist a lot more marketable, and artists get the due credit for their art pieces.
 The blockchain makes it impossible to create counterfeits of the same art pieces, ensuring unprecedented, robust intellectual property rights for artists.

 NFTs are changing the lives of regular as well.
-In the Philippines, an NFT group called Axie Infinity is seeking to improve the lives of those adversely affected by Covid-19, by creatively asking people to farm for cryptocurrencies by playing their mobile game.
-This can then be exchanged for real money, helping many unemployed individuals pass their time during the lockdown while making some income.
-Utilising NFTs can actually resolve some social issues in the midst as well.
+In the Philippines, a group of gamers aided in improving the lives of those adversely affected by Covid-19, by creatively asking people to ‘farm’ for a cryptocurrency SLP (Smooth Love Potion) by playing the mobile game Axie Infinity.
+This can then be exchanged for real money, helping many unemployed individuals pass their time during the lockdown while making some income – for a short few months, some players even earned several times their usual monthly income!
+Utilising NFTs can actually resolve some real-world issues at the same time as well.

 Still, NFTs May Not Bring You to the Moon